Riktam-Santra/Fludex/README.md

 # Fludex
-A very basic manga reader made using flutter and mangadex.
+A very basic manga reader made using flutter and mangadex API.

 ## A few things to remember